zedif/julia-introduction/episodes/02-classification.md

-Even though it is dynamically typed by default, it does allow programmers to specify the type of a value, for example for method parameters or method return types.
+Even though it is dynamically typed by default, it does allow programmers to specify the type of a value, for example for method parameters or method return values.
 This is mainly necessary to make use of method dispatch based on argument types, a topic we will get to in a later episode.
 It also helps to ensure that no unintended uses of functions work.
 And, in some cases, it can [improve performance](https://docs.julialang.org/en/v1/manual/types/#Type-Declarations).